 Finding the downloaded files on your Android device is usually an easy task.
-The steps to finding them vary slightly, depending on what kind of device you have, but for some reason, the downloaded files tend to “disappear” sometimes.
+The steps to find them vary slightly, depending on what kind of device you have, but for some reason, the downloaded files tend to “disappear” sometimes.

 The files haven’t disappeared, though.
 You just have to dig in to your Android device’s settings to find them.
 In some cases, you may need to install a file manager to help you keep those downloaded files under control.
 Let’s take a look at some options.

-Look in The Downloads Folder
+Look in the Downloads Folder

 To make your downloads easier to find, you can use the “Sort by” option and organize them either by time, type, name, size, ascending or descending – whatever works best for you.

 Alternatively, you can select individual files in your downloads list by tapping the three-dot menu icons next to them, which will bring up various options like Delete, Share, Rename, and so on.

 If you want to bulk-select or bulk-delete files in your downloads, long-tap one of the files until checkboxes appear for each item, then tap each subsequent file you want to carry out the same action for.

 Many apps have their own download settings.
 Instead of sending your Android downloads to your device’s download folder by default, they’re sent to the app’s download folder.

 Case in point: WhatsApp by default downloads images and videos to your phone and keeps them in its own folder.
 In the “Files” app, this is separated into WhatsApp Images and WhatsApp Videos.

 If you’re using a third-party file explorer, you’ll find WhatsApp downloads in “Internal Memory -> WhatsApp -> Media”.